andishe-wpd/zilinblog/README.md

 # Digi Task

 his is a frontend project built with React using TypeScript.
-It follows best practices and utilizes modern tools and libraries such as ESLint for code linting, Atomic Design for component organization, Yarn as the package manager, Vite as the build tool, and integrates with Figma for design collaboration.
+It follows best practices and utilizes modern tools and libraries such as ESLint for code linting, Atomic Design for component organization, Yarn as the package manager, Vite as the build tool, and Figma for design collaboration.

 ## Prerequisites